-- network (nngt.Network or nngt.SpatialNetwork) the network we want to reproduce in NEST. - send_only (int, str, or list of str, optional (default: None)) Restrict the nodes that are created in NEST to either inhibitory or excitatory neurons send_only ∈ {1, -1} to a group or a list of groups. - use_weights (bool, optional (default: True)) Whether to use the network weights or default ones (value: 10.).
+- network (nngt.Network or nngt.SpatialNetwork) the network we want to reproduce in NEST. - send_only (int, str, or list of str, optional (default: None)) Restrict the nodes that are created in NEST to either inhibitory or excitatory neurons send_only ∈ {1, -1} to a group or a list of groups. - weights (bool or str, optional (default: binary edges)) Whether edge weights should be considered; if None or False then use binary edges; if True, uses the 'weight' edge attribute, otherwise uses any valid edge attribute required.